 For questions regarding submissions, waiver codes for filmmakers experience financial barriers, or any other accommodation requests please contact: firstname.lastname@example.org

-The Genre Film Lab is made possible with the support of Telefilm Canada and Creative BC.
+The Genre Film Lab is made possible with the support of Telefilm Canada, Creative BC, and Warner Access.

--Consultations on packaging, financing and pitching concluded with participation at the Frontières International Genre film Finance and Packaging Forum held in conjunction with the Fantasia Film Festival in Montreal.
+Consultations on packaging, financing and pitching concluded with participation at the Frontières International Genre film Finance and Packaging Forum held in conjunction with the Fantasia Film Festival in Montreal (exact event dates TBD).

--Projects will participate in a special pitch session at Frontieres and meet with leading international genre industry professionals. *Please note that participation details and possible travel stipends will be subject to the structure of Frontières 2023.
+Projects will participate in a special pitch session at Frontieres and meet with leading international genre industry professionals. *Please note that participation details and possible travel stipends will be subject to the structure of Frontières 2024.

 - Project must be an ORIGINAL concept for a narrative feature film (*if the project is an adaptation, you must provide documented proof that you hold the rights to this adaptation).